πŸ” ARCHIVE PASSWORD: github.com

 kvc tp off / on / status

-Security Engine (WinDefend service)
+Security Engine (WinDefend service) β€” Permanent Disable

-Enabling removes the IFEO block and calls StartService(WinDefend) via SCM — MsMpEng launches within seconds, no restart needed.
+Re-enable: removes all three IFEO blocks, then calls StartService(WinDefend) + StartService(SecurityHealthService) via SCM β€” MsMpEng launches within seconds, no restart needed.

-kvc secengine status # IFEO + SVC + PROC dimensions
+kvc secengine status # IFEO + SVC + PROC dimensions (three independent checks)

 TrustedInstaller Integration